Demo Alaveteli blog y tweets

-In a major new inquiry, The Bureau of Investigative Journalism made Freedom of Information requests across all 353 UK councils.
+In a major new inquiry, The Bureau of Investigative Journalism made Freedom of Information requests across all 353 councils in England.

 Their aim?
 To build up a full picture of the public places and spaces sold by councils across the country, as they struggle to make up funding shortfalls.

 The Bureau used WhatDoTheyKnow Pro‘s batch functionality to help them in this mass investigation, which has resulted in an important report for Huffington Post as well as an interactive public database where you can search to see what your own local council has sold.